codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

 ## The `<label>` tags

 This is a convenient to make radio-buttons and check-boxs more friendly to mobile user.
-With `<label>` tags, we can create clickable areas that are bound to radio-buttons and check-boxes.
+With `<label>` tags, we can create clickable areas which are bound to radio-buttons and check-boxes.
 So, visitors can either tap on control elements or label elements.